sparkfun/Arduino_Boards/README.md

 ![SparkFun SAMD Boards](manager-arrow2.png)

 You're now ready to use SparkFun SAMD boards.
-They will appear at the bottom the board list.
+They will appear at the bottom of the board list.

 ### Notes

 * Some boards such as the Arduino Pro and Pro Mini come in more than one flavor.
 For these **you must select the correct processor** in the 'Tools' menu.
 * Information on compiling and programming the bootloaders can be found in the bootloaders directory.

+Have fun!<br>
+- Your friends at SparkFun